Connection lost. Please refresh the page.

 Learn about the types of teeth in a fast and efficient way using our interactive tooth identification quizzes and labeled diagrams.

-This leaves up to eight adult teeth in each quadrant and separates the opposing pairs within the same alveolar bone as well as their counterparts in the opposing jaw.
+This division results in up to eight teeth per quadrant, organizing teeth into pairs within the same alveolar bone while also aligning them with their counterparts in the opposing jaw.
 Each quadrant contains:

 Structure of the tooth